ericjanto/notes-publisher/content/notes/iaml-lecture.md

         - The classes are always mutually exclusive
           - Means that an instance is of exactly one class
       - Some algorithms can't deal with multi-class classifiers
-        - We can take multi-class classifier and turin it into *one-vs-rest* classifier:
+        - We can take multi-class classifier and turn it into *one-vs-rest* classifier:
           - For instance, `{category a}` vs `{not a}` where `not a` are all the other classes
           - Do that for each class, individually
             - You'll get for each one a decision boundary